timescale/docs.timescale.com-content/getting-started/setup-multi-node.md

 ## Data Node Authentication [](data-node-auth)

-In a multi-node envfironment, it is necessary to ensure that the access node has the necessary roles and permissions on all data nodes where distributed hypertables are placed.
+In a multi-node environment, it is necessary to ensure that the access node has the necessary roles and permissions on all data nodes where distributed hypertables are placed.